On the modern web, having a website is only half the battle.

 Include keywords when relevant.
 Once upon a time, people took advantage of alt tags to list 50 keywords in a place that most people would never see.
-Google quickly got wise to that, and will penalize you for keyword-stuffing your images.
+Google quickly caught on, and now, they will penalize you for keyword-stuffing your images.

 But if you can mention a keyword in a contextually relevant and non-spammy way, by all means, do it.
 This will not only help Google’s standard text-search engine identify your page’s topic, but also help people using image search stumble across your site.